-The Plan has contracted with several affiliated organizations with common participants under administrative service agreements to provide for contribution collections, field audit, legal and benefit payment services.
-The administrative reimbursement for the years ended December 31, 2016 and 2015 was \$1,734,455 and \$1,878,661, respectively.
+The Plan has contracted with several affiliated organizations with common participants under administrative service agreements to provide for contribution collections, field audit and benefit payment services.
+The administrative reimbursement for the years ended December 31, 2017 and 2016 was \$1,731,174 and \$1,734,455, respectively.